RobertFacundo/shopify-practice/README.md

 * CSS
 * Tailwind CSS

-This project represents a focused exploration of Shopify development and ecommerce frontend engineering.
+This project represents a focused exploration of Shopify theme development and ecommerce frontend engineering.

+The next practice project will focus on Shopify concepts that were not explored in Bijou, with the goal of continuing to expand practical knowledge of the Shopify ecosystem.